Why a $1,000 iPhone Isn't as Crazy as It Sounds

 Apple's new iPhone will probably have a better quality back-facing camera, too.
 The rumor mill expects it to be capable of shooting 4K video at 60 frames per second (up from the current top-end 4K at 30fps), perfect for capturing my little one's first steps, my oldest's first home run, or my neighbor's sad attempts at parallel parking.
 The new iPhone is also rumored to have some sort of "smart cam" technology, essentially an A.I.-powered version of automatic exposure that instantly optimizes for different subjects like babies, fireworks, snow, sunsets or documents.
 People don't buy point-and-shoot cameras anymore, but if they did, they'd easily drop several hundred bucks for something decent.
 So why not justify the outlay on an improved iPhone camera instead?

-The third reason the new iPhone will be worth it's price is because buying the most powerful Apple device you can afford is almost always the best policy.
+The third reason the new iPhone will be worth its price is because buying the most powerful Apple device you can afford is almost always the best policy.
 In the near term, buying a higher-powered iPhone will give you better computing power, whether it comes from a faster processor, a bigger stack of memory chips, or even a better camera.
 And in the long term, when you eventually resell that handset to upgrade to whatever Apple dreams up next, you'll get more money in return than if you bought the basement level version.
 Think about it.
 If you were in the market for a used iPhone today, which would you rather buy: an iPhone 7, or an iPhone 6s?

 If you opt instead to hold onto your once-mighty handset, it'll be even more useful than an underpowered model.
 When I upgrade gadgets like tablets and computers, I almost always sell my old models on eBay, but never smartphones.
 With all the personal data they now collect, to say nothing of all the clever alternative things you can do with an old iPhone, they've become too valuable to pawn.